dempe/blog/resources/posts/converting-kindle-notes-to-markdown.md

 ## Enter: Amazon's Dumpster Fire HTML

-This basically just output a bunch of plain text — no title, headings, lists, etc. That's when I realized that the notes file that Amazon sent me uses absolutely zero semantic HTML, opting instead for the ole divs-for-everything approach to web design.[^2] So then I thought, "Well, I guess it's time to roll up my sleeves and bust out some Perl.
-Yay."
+This basically just output a bunch of plain text — no title, headings, lists, etc. That's when I realized that the notes file that Amazon sent me uses absolutely zero semantic HTML, opting instead for the ole divs-for-everything approach to web design.[^2] Then I thought, "Well, I guess it's time to bust out some Perl."

 For book notes, I have one `h1` heading for the title, an `h2` heading for each chapter, and each note or idea that I have, I use a list item.
 Here's an example from a book I recently read, *Moonwalking with Einstein*: